GR-NADE/GR-NADE/README.md

 🔹 2+ years of hands-on experience building full stack applications
 🔹 Strong proficiency in the MERN/PERN stack (React, Node.js, Express, MongoDB/PostgreSQL)
 🔹 Skilled in developing responsive UIs, robust REST APIs, and managing database architecture
-🔹 Passionate about transforming concepts into live, deployed, and functional web applications
+🔹 Passionate about transforming concepts into live and functional web applications
 🔹 Constantly exploring new technologies to stay ahead

 ---